 Other current models of analogical matching include Mitchell's (1993) Copycat program and French's (1995) TableTop.
 However, these systems were designed primarily to work in a single domain, letter-strings for Copycat and table settings for TableTop.
-SME, in contrast, works on a general vocabulary that allows it to be used in variety of different domains (Forbus et al., 1997).
-LISA (Hummel & Holoyak, 1997) is a general model of analogy, but to our knowledge it has not been used with automatically generated representations.
+SME, in contrast, works on a general vocabulary that allows it to be used in variety of different domains (Forbus et al. 1997).
+LISA (Hummel & Holoyak 1997) is a general model of analogy, but to our knowledge it has not been used with automatically generated representations, and could not process representations of the size needed to handle this task.